cityofaustin/Residential-Permitting/_content/residential-toolkit/sign-up-on-qless.md

 title: Sign up on QLess
 lead_markdown:
 in_resources_menu: false
-in_toolkit_menu: false
+in_toolkit_menu: true
 _hide_content: false
 ---

 Residential Plan Review can get very busy and wait times can be an hour or longer.
-We recommend signing up on the QLess website or arriving as close to opening time as possible to sign up in person.&nbsp;
+We recommend signing up on the QLess website or arriving as close to opening time as possible to sign up in person.

 #### Instructions for signing up on the QLess website